Fourteenth Sunday in Ordinary Time, Year A

 Reflect, today, upon how well you do trust in the providence of God as you strive to courageously embrace His will.
 Reflect, also, upon how fully you are committed to going all the way, resolving to complete the task that our Lord has given you.
 Recommit yourself to these aspects of a life of faith, and the Good Shepherd will be there every step of the way.

-Lord, I do resolve to embrace Your most holy will with all my might.
+My Good Shepherd, I do resolve to embrace Your most holy will with all my might.
 Give me courage, trust and resolve to follow You wherever You lead.
 I give myself to You, dear Lord.
 Jesus, I trust in You.

 Trusting the Almighty